GENERAL THERAPY

 - except for hypertensive emergencies (hypertensive crisis) and hypertensive hemorrhage, high BP is usually a consequence rather than a cause of the acute neurological disorder

-- stress reaction to pain and fear
+- stress reaction triggered by pain and fear

 - Cushing’s reaction (hypertension, bradycardia, and breathing disturbances) occurring in brainstem lesions or advanced intracranial hypertension with secondary brainstem compression

-- BP monitoring techniques:
+- BP monitoring techniques include:

 - noninvasive BP monitoring (more common)